 Staining Pad: A sponge with terry cover that is great for staining applications.
 The staining pad sponges hold excess liquid and are absorbent to keep messy ink blobs from happening.
 This ensures a smooth finish and less time re-dipping into your canister of stain.
 Do yourself a favor and invest in a higher quality staining pad to avoid lint on the final product.
 (It is important to note that staining pads soaked with stain, linseed oil and/or solvent may spontaneously catch fire if improperly discarded.
-To avoid this, immediately place soaked staining pads in a sealed, water-filled, metal container and dispose of in accordance with local fire regulations.)
+To avoid this, immediately place soaked staining pads in a sealed, water-filled, metal container and dispose of them in accordance with local fire regulations.)

 ProPerfect® Premium Wiping Rags: These low-linting, 100 percent cotton wipers are cut 18” by 18” every time.
-They are perfect for staining with no scraps or waste.
+They are perfect for staining with no scraps of waste.
 Packed by count, not weight, these wipers are the top of the line choice for any staining project.

+There are a wide range of techniques on how to apply wood stain.
 Trimaco offers choices for every staining project and budget, including projects with gel stain, water-based stains, and oil stains.
 Keep these on hand year-round for whatever project comes your way.